Black Eagle Dream

 Sonny Ray placed the frozen bag of corn right over the small gash on his forehead.
 “Caught his tooth,” Sonny Ray said with a grin.

-It was kind of like walking in a museum.
-For anyone who has lost a loved one, you know the feeling.
-Sonny Ray walked from room to room; touching, feeling, remembering.
-Of course their old man only had a two bedroom apartment so this trip down memory lane was going to be a quick turnaround.
-“Man, this place stinks,” Sonny Ray said, trying to avoid the issue at hand.
+Of course their old man only had a two bedroom apartment so this tour was going to have a quick turnaround.
+“Man, this place stinks,” Sonny Ray thought, walking down the hallway, trying to avoid the issue at hand.

 His mother was native hawaiian, from Waimea, on the big island.
-His father was white, from Erie, Pennsylvania.
+His father was American, from Erie, Pennsylvania.
 His father rarely spoke of his relatives, which over the years Sonny Ray thought was odd, but he never pressed the old man about it.

 Truthfully it didn’t really matter to him, because in certain respects he was odd man out on either side of the family tree.